PaolaCastano/ProjectAssignment_CleaningData/README.md

 - 'CodeBook.md' : Data Dictionary explaining the abbreviations and the units for the variables used

-- 'abbreviations_info.md' : A description for the abbreviations in the name variables
+- 'abbreviations_info.md' : A description for the abbreviations in the name variables used

 Notes: